herba1/personal-page/DOCUMENTATION.md

 ## Project Highlights

 ### Design Elements
-- Modern, clean aesthetic
+- Modern, indie aesthetic
-- Creative use of typography
+- Creative use of transitions and effects
 - Thoughtful color palette
 - Integration of visual elements that reflect personality